onja-org/w2_css_tailwind_media_queries/README.md

 ## Getting Help

-- The lab interface provides contextual hints based on your current viewport
 - Check the lessons folder for detailed explanations
+- Use the [Tailwind documentation](https://tailwindcss.com/docs/responsive-design) for reference
-- Run tests frequently to catch issues early
+- Run tests (`npm test`) frequently to catch issues early -- more detailed output can be seen with `npm test:verbose`
-- Remember: Mobile-first means mobile styles are the default!
+- If you get stuck, refer to the solution template for guidance

 ---

-**Ready to begin?** Open `lab/index.html` and start your responsive design journey!
+**Ready to begin?** Run `npm run serve` and start your responsive design journey!